gpaulissen/nfs-server-alpine/README.md

          gpaulissen/nfs-server-alpine:latest
 ```

 will create an `/etc/exports` with three lines.
-There may be more lines if `/some/where/fileshare` contains other subfolders than `another2 or `another3`.
+There may be more lines if `/some/where/fileshare` contains other sub-folders than `another2` or `another3`.

+### Creating a NFS user and group that owns the /nfs share

+The following environment variables with their default values can be overridden to change the ownership of directory `/nfs`:
+- NFS_GRP=nfs_grp
+- NFS_GID=1000
+- NFS_USR=nfs_usr
+- NFS_UID=1000

+## Build

+Build the image `gpaulissen/nfs-server-alpine:latest` locally by running the `build.sh` script.

+## Test

+Please run the `test.sh` script.